ioccc-src/winner/1993/plummer/README.md

 Variable names are single characters chosen for their similarity to other characters (`O` for `0` (zero), `l` for `1` (one), `S` for `5` (five) in some fonts, and `_` for ...  well nothing really, but it is easy to miss).
-To prevent the need for `strlen()`, the fact that argv is laid out sequentially is exploited (i.e.  `argv[i + 1] == argv[i] + strlen(argv[i]) + 1`).
+To prevent the need for `strlen(3)`, the fact that argv is laid out sequentially is exploited (i.e.  `argv[i + 1] == argv[i] + strlen(argv[i]) + 1`).
 This is not portable (by the books), but it seems to work everywhere I try (actually, for VMS, that only holds for `i > 1`).
 Also, I depend on the fact that a carriage